-• Parkin and Bade, Macroeconomics: Canada in the Global Environment, 11th edition (strongly recommended but not mandatory) - though a prior version should be completely fine.
-(I have taught this course out of the 9th and 10th editions and they're basically identical.)
-Please note that as of the 11th edition, Pearson has decided to discontinue physical textbooks, so you need to go through MyLab if you want to purchase an ebook from them.
-If you choose this route, you may need to let me know to fully access your product.
+• Parkin and Bade, Macroeconomics: Canada in the Global Environment, 12th edition (strongly recommended but not mandatory) - though a prior version should be completely fine.
+(I have taught this course out of the 9th, 10th, and 11th editions and they're basically identical.)
+Please note that as of the 12th edition, I believe Pearson has decided to discontinue physical textbooks.
 I encourage finding a textbook, but I'm not committed to you buying one.
+There are also textbooks on short-term reserve at the library, please treat them well.